-Description: Subject matter in emerging areas of engineering management and closely related areas not covered in other courses within the MEM curriculum.
+Description: Subject matter in emerging areas of engineering and closely related areas which are not covered in other courses in the College of Engineering graduate programs.
 Topics, activities, and delivery methods vary.

 Description: Applications of principle and financial economics in industrial and systems engineering.
 Term structure of interest, capital asset pricing and other capital allocation models.
 Evaluation of real-options using binomial lattice, Black-Scholes and other pricing models.

 Prerequisites: Admission to master's degree program and permission of major adviser

 Description: Advanced independent research work and written findings, other than thesis or dissertation work, in a selected area of engineering under the supervision and guidance of a College of Engineering faculty member.